 A few weeks ago we ran fantastic competition in conjunction with Whittard of Chelsea offering you the chance to win an AeroPress Coffee Maker.
 But not before we put it through its paces ourselves so we wrote this AeroPress Coffee Maker Review.

 There has been a huge amount of buzz about the AeroPress in social media over the past year or two and this only seems to be increasing so had to check out what the fuss was about.
 There are a lot of coffee machines on the market nowadays.
 For high end homebrew people tend to turn to ones like the Jura E8 Coffee Machine, and then the market scales down appropriately.
 Everyone’s heard of the Keurigs and the Nespressos, after all.
 There’s so many available.
 Such a saturated marketplace makes the reviews at Identifyr all the more valuable.
-Having some coffee obsessed friends we have mostly been under the impression that the perfect cup of coffee only comes from a coffee machine which cost several hundred pounds, or more!
+Having some coffee-obsessed friends we have mostly been under the impression that the perfect cup of coffee only comes from coffee machines which cost several hundred pounds, or more!
 So we decided to see if all the YouTube videos and reviews we had seen on the AeroPress were really true that it makes some of the best coffee.
 And these comments are coming from some very experienced coffee connoisseurs, surely they couldn’t all be wrong!

 So in the box of the AeroPress you get a selection of tools which seem a bit baffling when you first open the box, but they all serve simple jobs in the process.
 The pieces include the two parts of the AeroPress coffee maker, a screw on filter cap, a coffee scoop, a stirrer, a funnel, a filters holder and a pack of coffee filters.You’ll actually be impressed how all that fits in the box!